-- written approval allowing meeting participants access to data will be required from all jurisdictions (whether attending or not) before the data are released at the Working Group (WG) meeting. - WG members will sign a confidentiality undertaking prior to the meeting. - WG members will only take agreed outputs off-site (any agreement would need to be unanimous). - the AIHW will provide guidance on the appropriateness of specific analyses, particularly in relation to small cell sizes (this is consistent with the AIHW's commitment to the Guidelines for the Use and Disclosure of Health Data for Statistical Purposes produced by the Statistical Information Management Subcommittee in May 2007). - the AIHW will keep a written log of analyses conducted during the meeting. - analyses will only be conducted on data from years that are already published (currently 2006-07 and earlier). - state/territory level will be the lowest level of disaggregation of data.
+- Written approval allowing meeting participants access to data will be required from all jurisdictions (whether attending or not) before the data are released at the working group meeting. - Working group members will sign a confidentiality undertaking prior to the meeting. - Working group members will only take agreed outputs off-site (any agreement would need to be unanimous). - The AIHW will provide guidance on the appropriateness of specific analyses, particularly in relation to small cell sizes (this is consistent with the AIHW's commitment to the Guidelines for the Use and Disclosure of Health Data for Statistical Purposes produced by the Statistical Information Management Subcommittee in May 2007). - The AIHW will keep a written log of analyses conducted during the meeting. - Analyses will only be conducted on data from years that are already published (currently 2008-09 and earlier). - The state or territory level will be the lowest level of disaggregation of data.

-7.8 AIHW charging policy for ad hoc information services
+7.9 AIHW charging policy for ad hoc information services